MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/mpintro.md

 ### Matchmaking and backfill
 Players may want to play with new people they don't know, and balanced anonymous matchmaking experiences are core to many multiplayer games.
 PlayFab Matchmaking is designed to get players together quickly using rules you customize.

 When a player or group of players want to play together, one player creates a matchmaking ticket for themselves or the entire group.
-PlayFab matchmaking allows users to be submitted to matchmaking together as a team, with a join flow that ensures that all players in the group consent to match together.
+PlayFab Matchmaking allows users to be submitted to matchmaking together as a team, with a join flow that ensures that all players in the group consent to match together.
 The service also allows for backfill tickets, this can be useful to replace players who leave mid-game.
 Join in progress and backfill capabilities are helpful mechanisms to keep casual game sessions as full as possible.

-PlayFab matchmaking is integrated with PlayFab multiplayer servers to simplify allocating servers for completed tickets and improve match security.
+PlayFab Matchmaking is integrated with PlayFab Multiplayer Servers to simplify allocating servers for completed tickets and improve match security.
 Also PlayFab matchmaking tickets fire PlayStream events that can trigger CloudScript, this can help integrate matchmaking with your own multiplayer systems.

 - [Learn more about Matchmaking](https://docs.microsoft.com/en-us/gaming/playfab/features/multiplayer/matchmaking/)